-The governing body's named governor with responsibility for health and safety matters is responsible for keeping the governing body as a whole informed of new regulations and county guidance regarding health, safety and welfare.
-The premises committee ensures that the school regularly reviews its processes and procedures with regard to health and safety matters.
-The named governor liaises with external agencies to ensure school procedures follow best practice.
+The governing body's Named Governor with Responsibility for Health and Safety is responsible for keeping the governing body as a whole informed of new regulations and county guidance regarding health, safety and welfare The named governor liaises with external agencies to ensure school procedures follow best practice.
+Named Governor - Mr. P Dorrell.